 The policies should also address the issue of public and private climate finance, selection criteria for project proposals, and measures to counteract any negative environmental or social impact.

-These measures must allow people living in poverty to have access to training, decent work, and quality jobs.
+These measures must allow people with direct experience of poverty to have access to training, decent work, and quality jobs.